 Each proposed regulating plan must allocate transect zones within the following percentage ranges.
-An applicant may propose minor variations on these percentages during the PTV rezoning process based upon site-specific constraints and compliance with the intent of the TVC Element and this Code.
+An applicant may propose minor variations on these percentages during the PTV rezoning process based upon site-specific constraints and compliance with the intent of the TVC Element and this code.
 The Board of County Commissioners shall decide whether to accept, modify, or reject such variations during the approval process.

-i.
-CORE: for Villages, no minimum;

-for Towns, 1% of each neighborhood minimum;

-10% maximum in any neighborhood.

-ii.
-CENTER: 5% of each neighborhood minimum; 30% maximum.iii.
-GENERAL: 30% of each neighborhood minimum; 60% maximum.iv.
-EDGE: 10% of each neighborhood minimum; 45% maximum.

-v.
-FRINGE: no minimum; maximum 30% of Countryside

-vi.
-RURAL: see Section 3.01.03.EE.2.b
+- CORE: for Villages, no minimum; for Towns, 1% of each neighborhood minimum; 10% maximum in any neighborhood. - ii.
+CENTER: 5% of each neighborhood minimum; 30% maximum. - iii.
+GENERAL: 30% of each neighborhood minimum; 60% maximum. - iv.
+EDGE: 10% of each neighborhood minimum; 45% maximum. - v.
+FRINGE: no minimum; maximum 30% of Countryside - vi.
+RURAL: minimum percentages for Countryside (Fringe and Rural transect zones combined) are set forth in Section 3.01.03.EE.2.b d.

-d.
 STANDARDS FOR EACH TRANSECT ZONE